 Common black-eyed Susans like ‘Goldsturm’ can be found blooming across North America in Zones 4 to 9 from midsummer into fall.
 You may prefer a newer native cultivar like ‘American Gold Rush’ (shown here), which offers improved traits like far greater disease resistance, a tidier shape and flowers that won’t reseed all over the garden.

-These hardy perennials thrive in full sun but also bloom well in part shade.
+These full sun perennials also bloom well in part shade.
 Thankfully, deer tend to pass them by, but you may find a butterfly or two stopping by for a midday snack.

 Courtesy of Walters Gardens Inc.